 The Travel Snug

-They are fleece padded cushions which sit on an airplane seat and provide a comfortable cushion around the armrest.
-The curved bit at the top, also provides somewhere for small heads to rest.
+They are fleece padded cushions that sit on an airplane seat and provide a comfortable cushion around the armrest.
+The curved bit at the top also provides somewhere for small heads to rest.

 We find that drawing is one of the best ways to keep our kids busy on the plane.
 It took us quite some time and frustration before we finally found the best ‘equipment’ for our kids.

 And we also carry portable chargers with us in case we don’t have a wall outlet!
-Just make sure to also get a cover for your tablet.
+Also, make sure to also get a cover for your tablet.
 We always purchase covers for all our electronic devices and not just for the kids…

 There are of course many other tablets, but Kindle Fire is one of the best price-quality purchases available.
-For the young children, you could consider the cheaper and more robust kids version.
+For young children, you could consider the cheaper and more robust kids version.
 We can’t live without our Kindle Fire Kids says Keryn from Walking On Travels.
 15,000 games to download makes this mama happy when I have to work on a plane!

 That way both the kids can recharge their electronics at the same time.
 God forbid we are on a delayed flight/stuck in traffic and they don’t have electronics to distract them.

 Best Travel Games

-In addition to Jessica’s recommendation, I want to add one more travel game that has been in our kids carry-on ever since they were toddlers.
+In addition to Jessica’s recommendation, I want to add one more travel game that has been in our kids’ carry-on ever since they were toddlers.
 UNO Junior and now also UNO is a game that our kids never seem to get tired of.
 UNO is so small that it fits in a pocket and so we always have it with us.
 It’s our miracle solution to keep the kids quiet when waiting at the airport, at the restaurant, when packing-unpacking in the hotel room, and pretty much anytime when they get bored and need a quiet distraction.

 This short list of the best travel toys wouldn’t be complete without including the Snake Speed Cube Puzzle.
 I had one as a kid myself and it kept me busy for hours.
 My boys have now discovered it as well and have packed it on every trip ever since.
-11 hours in the car to Italy, 2 hours on the train to London, hours on the bus and days in the car when road tripping in Norway…
+11 hours in the car to Italy, 2 hours on the train to London, hours on the bus, and days in the car when road tripping in Norway…

-- Family road trip packing essentials
+- Road trips: Family road trip packing essentials